Twins vs. Red Sox Player Props Betting Odds

 Correa Stats

-- Correa has 51 hits with 15 doubles, two triples, nine home runs, 29 walks and 34 RBI.
+- Correa has 52 hits with 15 doubles, two triples, nine home runs and 29 walks.
+He has driven in 34 runs.

 Correa Recent Games